Emergency and Non-Emergency Medical Benefits*

 - has been diagnosed with a terminal illness with less than two (2) years to live.

-Also, to be eligible for insurance under this policy, you must be:
+Also, to be eligible for insurance under this certificate, you must be:

 - under the age of 45; and